WilliamLi0623/cs246e-notes/Notes/problem_15.md

 }
 ```

 First ask yourself, do you really need to use the heap?
-Could you have used the stack instead? (remember heap memory allocation is not _that_ time efficient)
+Could you have used the stack instead? (remember heap memory allocation is not _that_ time efficient).

 ```C++
 void f() {